Timon of Athens: Sources

 Shakespeare, in writing the play, probably drew upon the twenty-eighth novella of William Painter's Palace of Pleasure, the thirty-eighth novella of which was the main source for his All's Well That Ends Well.
 He also drew upon Plutarch's Lives, and perhaps Lucian's Dialogues and a lost comedy on the subject of Timon, allusions to which survive from 1584.
+The historical figure of Timon of Athens was already mentioned in Aristophanes' Lysistrata; by Plato Comicus; in Cicero's De Amicitia; in Strabo's Geographica; in Lucian's Timon the Misanthrope; and in Plutarch's Parallel Lives (namely the Antony and the Alcibiades.).

 Authorship

 Since the nineteenth century, suggestions have been made that Timon is the work of two writers, and it has been argued that the play's unusual features are the result of the play being co-authored by playwrights with very different mentalities; the most popular candidate, Thomas Middleton, was first suggested in 1920.

 The play contains several narrative inconsistencies uncharacteristic of Shakespeare, an unusually unsatisfying dénouement, drastically different styles in different places and an unusually large number of long lines that do not scan.
 One theory is that the play as it appears in the First Folio is unfinished.
 E. K. Chambers believes Shakespeare began the play, but abandoned it due to a mental breakdown, never returning to finish it.
 F. W. Brownlow believes the play to have been Shakespeare's last, and remained uncompleted at his death.